desilverspoon/PRG/README.md

 Rating.html will contain the overlay source to allow you to utilize a custom widget with StreamLabs Desktop.
 For now, you will need to manually edit your rating but future updates will have automation.

+Auto Installed will be in the next update.